kgero/artalgo/index.md

 ![flyer](flyer2.png)

+**Join us for a reflection on algorithms that generate art.**

+What is the difference between a set of instructions for a person and a set of instructions for a computer?
+Is training a neural network an artistic endeavour?
+How can we analyze a piece of music that can be generated infinitely?
+In what ways are our preferences mediated by algorithms?

-We will be holding a symposium for the NYC community on **Friday 7 Dec, 1-4pm** reflecting on a semester of discussing and debating the technical and critical issues surrounding algorithms that generate art.
+Come see talks, demos, and performances inspired by a semester of debating and discussing the technical and critical issues surrounding algorithms, art, and the act of creation.

 **1-2pm: Keynote**